Writtle University College

-- The Accommodation Office can make an international students’ room available up to a week before Arrival's Day to enable them to book the most convenient flight from their home country.
+- Rooms can be made available for international students up to a week before Arrival's Day, enabling them to book the most convenient flight from their home country.

-- There is an International Welcome Evening on the first Monday of Freshers' Week where new students can meet academics, the support team, and Hall Wardens.
+- An International Welcome Evening is held on the first Monday of Freshers' Week, where new students can meet academics, the support team, and Hall Wardens.

 - There is also a programme of events running during Freshers' Week to allow students to settle in and make friends.

 English Language Requirements

 - For undergraduate courses: IELTS overall score of 6.0, with a minimum of 5.5 in all elements.

 - For postgraduate courses: IELTS overall score of 6.5, with a minimum of 5.5 in all elements.

-- WUC has pre-sessional English lesson courses international students can apply for if they do not meet the necessary IELTS requirements for their course.
+- The college runs pre-sessional English language courses which international students can apply for, if they do not meet the necessary IELTS requirements for their course.

 Accommodation for International Students

-- The Accommodation Team can help students find a room on campus or in the surrounding Writtle village or Chelmsford city.
+- The accommodation team can also help students find a room on campus or in nearby Writtle village or Chelmsford city.